Song Tracker

 It does not matter which one is greater, ida or idb.
 This gets handled automatically.
 If ida and idb are the same ID, they get ignored.

 This method removes all relations to a song.
-This is usefull in case a song gets removed from the database.
+It also removed the song from the played songs table.
+This is useful in case a song gets removed from the database.

 If the song relation does not exist, nothing will be done.